waf/CSharpRepl/README.md

 ## Themes and Colors

-The default colorscheme is the Visual Studio dark theme, and custom themes can be created using a [`theme.json`](https://github.com/waf/CSharpRepl/blob/main/CSharpRepl/themes/dracula.json) file.
+The default theme uses the same colors as Visual Studio dark mode, and custom themes can be created using a [`theme.json`](https://github.com/waf/CSharpRepl/blob/main/CSharpRepl/themes/dracula.json) file.
 Additionally, your terminal's colors can be used by supplying the `--useTerminalPaletteTheme` command line option.
 To completely disable colors, set the NO_COLOR environment variable.

 ## Usage